Thishithasai406/Resume_builder/README.md

 3.  **Use the AI Assistant (Optional)**: Paste a job description into the AI assistant text area and click the buttons to generate content.
 4.  **Download**: Once you're happy with the result, click the "Download Resume" button.

-## 🛠️ Technical Features

-*   **Performance**: Built with vanilla JavaScript for a fast and lightweight experience with no external framework dependencies.
-*   **Client-Side Logic**: All operations, from resume generation to AI suggestions, are handled in the browser.
-There is no server-side processing.
-*   **PDF Generation**: Utilizes the `html2pdf.js` library to convert the live preview's HTML content directly into a downloadable PDF.

 ## 🔧 Customization

 *   **Adding New Templates**: To add a new template, you would need to: